Is It Safe to Click my Own Back or Neck?

-I frequently get asked by patients at the clinic at Lushington Chiropractic, what is the difference between a chiropractor and a physiotherapist?
+I frequently get asked by patients here at Lushington Chiropractic in Eastbourne, what is the difference between a chiropractor and a physiotherapist?
 Well, there are a lot of similarities between both professions.
 We both use manual therapy and prescribe exercises to help people move and feel better.
 So it’s an understandable question, but like most things in life the devil is in the detail as to what the differences are.
 My personal view is from that of a chiropractor, but I have worked alongside physio’s in the past and will be as impartial as I can be.

 What do physiotherapists and Chiropractors have in common?

 Based on the NHS choices website definition of physiotherapy, it is described as a profession that helps to restore movement and function when someone is affected by injury, illness, disability.
 It can also help to reduce the risk of injury or illness in the future.
 It takes a holistic approach that involves the patient directly in their own care.
 From this definition you can see there are a lot of similarities between physiotherapists and chiropractors.
 The most obvious being the focus on restoring movement and function.
 We both share those goals of wanting you to move and feel better.
 We also both use manual therapy to help achieve that goal.
 Generally manual therapy is used more by physiotherapists working within private practice than those working within an NHS hospital setting which is moving more towards exercise based treatment approach.

 What kind of manual therapy techniques do chiropractors and physiotherapists use?